 It’s less than 11 miles from Bodega Bay to the coastal community of Jenner (pop.
 136), but you’ll want to take it slow and easy, and stop often to enjoy the view.
 The two-lane highway meanders inland here and there, but generally hugs the hillside coastline, winding in and out, and giving you an endlessly changing panorama of ocean, sky, rugged bluffs, sandy beaches, and hidden coves.

 Take advantage of turnouts, vista points, and beaches whenever possible.
-This area is part of the Sonoma Coast State Park, stretching for 17 miles along the coast from Bodega Bay to north of Jenner.
+This area is part of the Sonoma Coast State Park, which stretches for 17 miles along the coast from Bodega Bay to north of Jenner.
 It offers picnic areas, stunning scenic overlooks, and miles of trails (but no swimming due to strong currents).

 Immediately north of Bodega Bay on Highway 1, the long, scenic sandy beach at Salmon Creek Beach makes it a great spot for beachcombing and picnicking; the area north of the creek is popular with surfers when the waves are good.